AlibabaCloudDocs/ots/intl.en-US/Function Introduction/Global secondary index/Use SDK/Local secondary index.md

 ## Read data from an index table

+You can read a row of data or read data within a specified range from the index table.
+If the index table contains the attribute columns to return, you can query the data from the index table.
+If the index table does not contain the columns to return, you must query the required data from the data table.

+-   Read a row of data from an index table

+    For more information, see [Single-row operations](/intl.en-US/SDK Reference/Java SDK/Single-row operations.md).

+    When you call the GetRow operation to read data from an index table, take note of the following items:

+    -   You must set tableName to the name of the index table.
+    -   Tablestore automatically adds the primary key columns that are not specified as indexed columns to an index table.
+Therefore, when you specify the primary key columns of a row, you must specify the indexed columns based on which you create the index table and the primary key columns of the data table.
 -   Read data within a specified range from the index table

     For more information, see [Multi-row operations](/intl.en-US/SDK Reference/Java SDK/Multi-row operations.md).

+    -   Parameters

+        When you call the GetRange operation to read data from an index table, take note of the following items:

+        -   You must set tableName to the name of the index table.
+        -   Tablestore automatically adds the primary key columns that are not specified as indexed columns to an index table.
+Therefore, when you specify the start primary key and end primary key, you must specify the indexed columns based on which you create the index table and the primary key columns of the data table.
     -   Examples

         If an index table contains the columns to return, you can query the required data from the index table.